KendallTapani/KendallTapani/README.md

 (Currently working on)

-### **** 3.
-Active Directory Environment Setup
+### 3. On-Prem Windows Server Active Directory setup, with Networked machines, Domain Controllers, Admin accounts, and 1000+ users.
-- Setup a couple Windows Server 2019 devices in VMware
+- Setup Windows Server 2022, installed DNS, DHCP, RDP, AD, etc.
-- Create virtual networks and connect the servers to 5 different machines
+- Created a virtual network between the Server and the machines, Machines are all routed through the server, and can access internet, or the internal network.
-- Setup a working Active Directory system, with large filebase, and different permissions for each user
+- Setup a working Active Directory system, with large filebase, and role-based permissions for 1000+ users.
-- Built automation scripts in powershell and Python used in everyday work environment.
+- Built automation scripts in powershell and Python commonly implemented in the everyday work environment.

 <br/>